For important information on PhD policies and procedures, please consult the English Graduate Handbook 2019-20

 Courses in each distribution area are offered every semester.
 A single course is often eligible to satisfy more than one of the distribution requirements, in which case a student has the choice of which one it will fulfill for him or her.
 Ph.D. students entering with an M.A. will normally have already met some of these requirements during their M.A. work; this is certified case-by-case at the discretion of the Director of Graduate Studies.
 All distribution requirements must be fulfilled prior to or concurrently with the student’s First-Year Review process, which occurs in the third semester.

-PhD students must demonstrate competency in a minimum of one foreign language.
-Find out more about the Foreign Language Requirement.
+PhD students must demonstrate competency in a minimum of one foreign language or pursue an alternative competency.
+Find out more about the Language requirement.

 Recommended Coursework: All Ph.D. students should take ENGL 695: Publication and Professionalization (3 credit hours) in the spring of the third year.
 All those who intend to pursue an academic career should take the ENGL 681:Placement Seminar (1 credit hour) in the spring prior to their entry into the job market; on the 5-year schedule to degree, this means the spring of the fourth year.
 ENGL 697: Pedagogy is offered each fall.
 This course is not a degree requirement but must be taken in order to hold a teaching assistantship if the student has not already had a comparable course at the M.A. level.
 It is taken prior to or concurrently with the first semester of teaching.